collocations.org

 with

-She''s always arguing with her mother.
+She's always arguing with her mother.

 2. give reasons to support opinion

-forcefully, passionately, strongly | convincingly, persuasively, plausibly, successfully
+cogently, compellingly, convincingly, effectively, persuasively, plausibly, powerfully, successfully

 The report argues convincingly that economic help should be given to these countries.

-VERB + ARGUE
+VERB + argue

-be disposed to, wish to
+wish to (formal)

 I would wish to argue that appreciation of the arts should be encouraged for its own sake.